 WHAT WE HAVE DONE:

-Since its inception, the Ndokwa Association in America has awarded full four-year university scholarship to one student, per local government, in Ndokwa land, for the past six years.
+Since its inception, the Ndokwa Association in America has awarded full four-year university scholarship to three students, per local government, in Ndokwa land, for the past eight years.

-Over the past six years, the N.A.I.A, installed six borehole wells in remote rural communities of Ndokwa.
+Over the past eight years, the N.A.I.A, installed six borehole wells in remote rural communities of Ndokwa.

 We have organized conventions in various cities within the U.S.A., bringing together our Ndokwa diaspora.
 This event which takes place in a different city, every two years, features traditional dances, invited guests from Nigeria, and offers our children and our families the opportunity to make friends and renew old friendships.